vstirbu/fsm-as-promised/README.md

 * `isFinal(state)` checks if the _state_ is final state.
 If no state is provided the current state is checked.
 * `hasState(state)` checks if the finite state machine has the _state_.

+## Emitted Events

+The finite state machine object is an `EventEmitter`.
+By defult, the library emits `state` event whenever the state machine enters a new state.

+You can define and emit new events.

 ## Handling Errors

 Errors thrown by any of the callbacks called during a transition are propagated through the promise chain and can be handled like this: